Scleroderma – symptoms, concerns and considerations for movement and exercise

-Scleroderma, a rare autoimmune disease, is something that my father had and over a course of seven years, we saw a vital man suffer through this disease and becoming more and more fragile.
-Observing him and his process of handling the disease and the multiple medical appointments and expectations was part of what inspired me to learn more about autoimmune diseases and the importance of listening to and learning from those who have the lived experience of the disease.
+Scleroderma, a rare autoimmune disease, is something that my father had and over a course of seven years.
+We saw a vital man suffer through this disease and becoming more and more fragile.
+Observing him and his process of handling the disease and the multiple medical appointments and expectations was part of what inspired me to learn more about autoimmune diseases and the importance of listening to and learning from those who have the lived experience.

-The disease is rare and even more so in males, with the disease most commonly occurring in females between the ages of 35 and 55 years.
+Scleroderma is rare and even more so in males, with the disease most commonly occurring in females between the ages of 35 and 55 years.
 About 30% of people with the disease will survive for 20 years or more after prognosis.
 However, males have a poorer prognosis for disease survivorship (Lofgren et al 2016).
-My father who was diagnosed in his 60s survived for 7 years with the disease, and this was considered expected given his age of diagnosis and gender.
+My father was diagnosed in his 60s, and survived for 7 years with the disease, which was considered as expected given his age of diagnosis and gender.

 // What is scleroderma?

 // What is the difference between localised and systemic scleroderma?

 // What is CREST?

 // What are the symptoms and various exercise considerations?

 // What are the treatments and considerations when working with this disease?

 Scleroderma is also one of the topics that we explore in the Body Organics Education ‘Immunity & Stress’ course as part of the connective tissue disorders.
 We have been working on this course for many years and the online version will be released during 2021.

 One of the earliest signs of scleroderma is a condition called Raynaud’s syndrome.
 It is important to remember that a person may have Raynaud’s syndrome without it becoming a condition such as scleroderma.
 Other symptoms include: